davide2894/fend-feedreader/project-journal.md

 9:47am - too complicated indeed.
 I should have been simpler.
 In fact, with element.click() I can simulate a click.
 This must be inlcuded in the spec too.
 In fact, in the test clicks must be performed, and at clicks we should run our expectation.
 Now works.

+***

+# Day 3 - Wed 2/5/18
+5:55am - need to test that - when a new feed is loaded by the loadFeed(id, cb) function - the content (I presume inside `div class="feed"`) actually changes.

+This is a test, so I need to simulate the change of feed to load.
+Then, test that content changes.

+For the load of a new feed, I can load feed with id 1 (CSS tricks) and test if container.empty(); is exectued.

+8:40am - changed approach.
+To test if content changed, I can check the first entry's href strings.
+If the one obtained after loading feed 0 (Udacity Blog) is different than the one obtained after loading feed 1 (CSS tricks), it is safe to say content changed.
+Problem: href strings are stored only when both feeds are done loading, but printing happens before said loading.
+...
+Solved by wrapping spec in a timeout.
+This ensures vars store href strings after feeds finish loading.

+***

+# Day 4 - Thu 3/5/18
+6:49am - review received.
+Need to fix some.
+I'm grateful for the precious code review.
+TODO: make sure to test that feedContainer has at least a child WITH CLASS .ENTRY I need to add this selection, then I can actually test for children.length > 0